 - Room in a shared house

-- Lodger with friends
+- Lodging with friends

-If you are under 18, you will NOT be able to hold a tenancy in your name unless you have a guarantor.
+If you are under 18, you will not be able to hold a tenancy in your name unless you have a guarantor.
 Our Housing Options and Housing Benefits teams can explain more about this and offer you advice.